Interactive Brokers Review 2024: Pros & Cons

 There are many alternatives out there.

 The one that is the most interesting for a Swiss investor is DEGIRO.
-But we should also compare IB with a Swiss broker.
+However, we should also compare IB with Swiss brokers.

 Interactive Brokers vs DEGIRO